jaynerd/jaynerd.github.io/_posts/2018-03-30-machine-learning-study-001.md

 Gathering

-> This content was written based on the lecture of professor Sung Kim http://hunkim.github.io/ml
+> This content was written based on the lectures of professor Kim http://hunkim.github.io/ml